raspberrypilearning/scratch-cat-goes-skiing/en/step_10.md

                                     "D"
                                 ],
             "correct"       :   "A",
-            "explanation"   :   "You chose the correct script.", },
+            "explanation"   :   "90 degrees is to the right-hand side and so x would be positive", },
         {
-            "question"      :   "Q2: In the following script, which block should be added to make the sprite change to it's crash costume when it touches Sprite2?", "image"         :   "images/montage-2.png",
+            "question"      :   "In the following script, which block should be added to make the sprite change to "crash" when it touches "Sprite2"?", "image"         :   "images/montage-2.png",
             "choices"       :   [
                                     "A",